Hobo-Hilly/SecurityPlus/The-DevilYouKnow/Definitions-Details/README-2.md

 Blockers, Cages and Data Destruction

 Faraday cage:
 A faraday cage can prevent the leaking of electromagnetic transmissions.
+A Faraday cage is a security measure that protects against eavesdropping or signals leaving the room.
+The "cage" is wire mesh or other conductive material woven together to protect the room.

 Air gap:
 Creating an air gap is the process of disconnecting the device from any network.